-Successful employer-driven disability initiatives benefit individuals and companies
+Successful Employer-Driven Disability Initiatives Benefit Individuals and Companies

-Newswise — Successful employer-driven disability initiatives share certain characteristics, even when the companies and programs differ in other ways.
+Newswise — Amsterdam, February 13, 2024 – Successful employer-driven disability initiatives share certain characteristics, even when the companies and programs differ in other ways.
 According to new research published in the Journal of Vocational Rehabilitation, companies whose leadership teams are committed to inclusion for people with disabilities and are guided by complementary values deeply embedded in their organizations experienced improved performance, positive employee perceptions, and a cohesive, unified culture.
 The fidelity and prominence of the disability-inclusive actions and practices moderated their relative outcomes.

 Disability is commonplace in society but not in the US labor market.
 According to the Centers for Disease Control and Prevention and the US Department of Labor, the participation rate of people with disabilities in the workplace in 2023 is nearly half that experienced by people without disabilities.